>> (FILEAPPend)

 Examples

-The following pipeline reads records from the console and appends them to the file: myfile.txt.
-If myfile.txt does not already exist, FILEAPPEND creates it.
+1. The following pipeline reads records from the console and appends them to the file: myfile.txt.
+The pipeline ends when a null record is entered.

 Related